 The discussion of technical standards so far, has emphasized how compliance is achieved, but as mentioned earlier and previously, that inquiry is separate from whom must comply.
 It is this criterion that is more permanently fixed, and so it does not change simply by shifts in the industry.

-Obviously, providers of health care are subject to , but what about people that provide health-adjacent services, like patient advocates?
-Assuming that patient advocates do not begin to provide services outside of their presently customary stable of services (which does not include providing health care), a patient advocate does not fit the definition of a For the purposes of HIPAA and PHI: a "covered entity” is a health plan, a health care clearinghouse, or a..., a business associate, or a hybrid entity.
-That means that, generally speaking, a patient advocate would not be subject to .
+Obviously, providers of health care are subject to HIPAA, but what about people that provide health-adjacent services, like patient advocates?
+Assuming that patient advocates do not begin to provide services outside of their presently customary stable of services (which does not include providing health care), a patient advocate does not fit the definition of a covered entity, a business associate, or a hybrid entity.
+That means that, generally speaking, a patient advocate would not be subject to HIPAA.
 In order for that to change, it would require an amendment either to the statutes or the regulations, newly interpreting typical patient advocacy activities as equivalent to providing health care services.
-Admittedly, it is conceivable that a situation could arise where a court found a “patient advocate” provided health care services, making the advocate subject to , simply by providing “typical” patient advocacy services, but such an interpretation would stretch the meaning of the “plain language” of the statute and move precedent away from a bright-line rule — both of which are the kinds of decisions that a judge is reluctant to embrace.
+Admittedly, it is conceivable that a situation could arise where a court found a “patient advocate” provided health care services, making the advocate subject to HIPAA, simply by providing “typical” patient advocacy services, but such an interpretation would stretch the meaning of the “plain language” of the statute and move precedent away from a bright-line rule — both of which are the kinds of decisions that a judge is reluctant to embrace.

 45 C.F.R. § 164.306(a) (2020).